Lieutenant, William Williamson Kerr Duncan L.R.C.P., L.R.C.S., L.R.F.P.S.,(27), Died of Illness

 Medals

-There is no record of William Williamson Kerr Duncan having been awarded any service medals as he did not serve in a Theatre of War.
+William Williamson Kerr Duncan was not awarded any service medals, as he did not serve in a theatre of war.

 Memorials

-William Williamson Kerr Duncan is honoured and remembered on the Strathspey and District War Memorial, Grantown-On-Spey.
+William Williamson Kerr Duncan is honoured and remembered on the following War Memorials.

 Links to Additional Information